quantifyearth/LIFE/README.md

 * RANGE_FILE - A vertor range file that contains the range for all species in the CURRENT_RASTERS_DIR
 * OUTPUT_DIR - A directory where to write the output

+The output is a CSV file per species that contains the area per tile.
+If you want to see what those look like you can load them into [Kepler GL](https://kepler.gl/).

 ## Notes